Welcome!We hope this guide helps you get started with DeepScan.

 If you're interested in using DeepScan for more private projects, please look at our pricing page.

 You can use these browsers to access DeepScan service.
-For the best experience, we recommend using Chrome or Firefox.
+For the best experience, we recommend using current version of Chrome, Firefox, or Safari.

 Once you have a GitHub account, you can login immediately.